donovanglover/nix-config/help/commands.md

 Note that if you ever get 404s with `pacman` or `pacaur`, you need to update your local database to the new download locations with `-Syu` first.

+### Other Pacman Variants

+- View the dependencies of a package in tree format: `pactree -c <package>`
+    - Add `-d 1` to limit the depth of the tree to one level deep
+- List all the packages that depend on a certain package: `pactree -rc <package>`
+- Remove all cached versions of packages except the most recent one: `paccache -rk1`
+- Remove all cached versions of uninstalled packages: `paccache -ruk0`

 ## Custom Commands

 - Easily switch to a 4k resolution with DPI scaling: `4k`